Blair Kiel

 Blair Armstrong Kiel (November 29, 1961 – April 8, 2012) was an American professional football player who was a quarterback in the National Football League (NFL), Canadian Football League (CFL), and Arena Football League (AFL).
 He was a four-year starting quarterback and punter in college football for the Notre Dame Fighting Irish from 1980 to 1983.
 He was inducted into the Indiana Football Hall of Fame in 1998.
-Kiel worked as an advisor to corporate real estate clients in the Indianapolis area.
-He retired to start a non-profit organization to help young athletes plan for when their athletic careers are over.

 College career

 Kiel attended Columbus East High School in Indiana, where he was rated the #3 quarterback in the nation by Parade.
 Coach Dan Devine offered him a scholarship to the University of Notre Dame, where Kiel earned the starting quarterback job during his freshman year, four games into the 1980 season.
-The team achieved a 9-0-1 record and the #2 ranking before closing the season with losses at USC (3-20) and to Georgia in the Sugar Bowl (10–17).
+The team achieved a 9–0–1 record and the #2 ranking before closing the season with losses at USC (3-20) and to Georgia in the Sugar Bowl (10–17).

 Kiel went on to become the sixth all-time leading passer for Notre Dame, and holds the record for the team's longest pass play—a 96-yard bomb to Joe Howard against Georgia Tech in 1981.
 In his final game, he led his unranked team to victory over 13th-ranked Boston College in the Liberty Bowl.